redis/redis-doc/topics/clients.md

 Once you have the list of clients, you can easily close the connection with a client using the `CLIENT KILL` command specifying the client address as argument.

 The commands `CLIENT SETNAME` and `CLIENT GETNAME` can be used to set and get the connection name.
+Starting with Redis 4.0, the client name is shown in the
+`SLOWLOG` output, so that it gets simpler to identify clients that are creating latency issues.

+TCP keepalive
+---

+Recent versions of Redis (3.2 or greater) have TCP keepalive (`SO_KEEPALIVE` socket option) enabled by default and set to about 300 seconds.
+This option is useful in order to detect dead peers (clients that cannot be reached even if they look connected).
+Moreover, if there is network equipment between clients and servers that need to see some traffic in order to take the connection open, the option will prevent unexpected connection closed events.